MolSSI-Education/cpp_programming/01-06-mc-lj-intro.md

 Commonly used parameters for simulating Argon are $$\sigma = 3.4 \unicode{xC5} $$ and $$\epsilon/k_B = 120~K$$

 ### Dealing with units
-Throughout this project, we will be working with reduced units.
+Throughout this project, we will be working with **reduced units**.
 As stated above, common values are $$\sigma = 3.4 \unicode{xC5} $$ and $$\epsilon/k_B = 120~K$$.
 When converted to SI units, these quickly become inconvenient to work with.
 Often, in simulation, we will use something called *reduced units* in order to make calculations more convenient.
 This approach essentially scales quantities by characteristic values to get them closer to unity.

+For example, when working with Argon, the distances we compute will be in units of $$\sigma$$ instead of angstrom.

 Quantity    | Expression
 ------------|------------